dmichaels/public/books/toread.md

 <a href="read.md">Books Read</a>&nbsp;&nbsp;|&nbsp;&nbsp;**Books To Read**&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;<a href="favorites.md">Some Favorites</a>

 1. <a href="https://www.amazon.com/dp/0226106713/" target="_top">On the Heights of Despair (E.M.
 Cioran)</a>
-  1. <a href="https://www.amazon.com/Beginning-Infinity-Explanations-Transform-World/dp/0143121359/" target="_top">The Beginning of Infinity: Explanations That Transform the World (David Deutsch)</a> _... in progress ..._
+1. <a href="https://www.amazon.com/Beginning-Infinity-Explanations-Transform-World/dp/0143121359/" target="_top">The Beginning of Infinity: Explanations That Transform the World (David Deutsch)</a>
 1. <a href="https://www.amazon.com/dp/0029035910/" target="_top">The Causes of War (Geoffrey Blainey)</a>
 1. <a href="https://www.amazon.com/Great-Shark-Hunt-Strange-Papers/dp/0743250451/" target="_top">The Great Shark Hunt: Strange Tales from a Strange Time (Hunter S. Thompson)</a>
 1. <a href="https://www.amazon.com/Cat-Mouse-Gunter-Grass/dp/0156155516/" target="_top">Cat and Mouse (Günter Grass)</a>